Participating in the Iron Viz Qualifiers? Here’s How to Save Time

 Sarah Bartlett: Everyone has a different schedule.
 Do what works for you.
 Just remember to take breaks and speak to others during the process, and seek regular feedback along the way.

 Nathalie Richer: There is no better way of making and managing time than your own way at your own pace.
 I naturally have separated my analytical tasks from the creative ones during my day/night time.

 Dinushki De Livera: I think it depends on the visualization and person.
 If I am extremely passionate about the topic and have a clear vision laid out, I spend longer blocks of time on it after work or even during the weekend.
 But if I'm still trying to figure out my ideas, I like to work in short blocks, so I don't get burnt out.

 Did you leave time for feedback?
 Is this something you recommend leaving time for?
 How do you recommend asking for feedback from the DataFam or otherwise?

 Joshua Smith: Feedback was iterative throughout the process.
 I sought feedback from real experts who knew agriculture (my topic) to ensure my insights were solid and trustworthy.
-Then, I sought input from non-data people – family, friends, co-workers, etc. In the end, I think only one or two DataFam people provided feedback, and I sought more specific types of input from those people.
+Then, I sought input from non-data people—family, friends, co-workers, etc. In the end, I think only 1 or 2 DataFam people provided feedback, and I sought more specific types of input from those people.

 Sarah Bartlett: Yes, absolutely.
 But I don’t recommend leaving this until the end.
 Seek feedback at all stages along the way.
 Have an idea for a viz?
 Talk it through with a friend to make sure it makes sense.
 They might have some ideas you can incorporate too.
 If you leave this too late, you may find yourself invested in a vision, making it more difficult to change things.